EVPN-VXLAN Configuration

 The following procedure configures the eBGP peerings between the border leaf switches and the upstream firewalls with a route map applied to filter host routes and point-to-point link prefixes.
 A single BGP peering is defined to the upstream firewalls, which is established only with the active firewall in the active/passive pair.

-Step 3 On the Settings page, check Enable BGP on PROD-DC-VRF and click APPLY.
+Step 2 On the Settings page, check Enable BGP on PROD-DC-VRF, check Redistribute Loopback, and click APPLY.

 - Neighbor AS Number: 65501